Block Detail Page

 Specifically, there are two system transactions:

 1. BlockMetadataTransaction - is inserted at the beginning of the block.
-A BlockMetadata transaction can also mark the end of an and trigger reward distribution to validators.
+A BlockMetadata transaction can also mark the end of an epoch and trigger reward distribution to validators.

 2. StateCheckpointTransaction - is appended at the end of the block and is used as a checkpoint milestone.